MolSSI-Education/cpp_programming/02-02-cpp-first-program.md

 1. Misspell `iostream`, `std::cout`, or `main`
 1. Forget the second `<<` (so that it reads `std::cout << "Hello, world!" std::endl`)

+The errors you receive depend on the compiler and version of the compiler you are using.